Seed to STEM Workshops

 The workshop includes a farm and field visit, an industry dinner and a field trip to an ethanol plant.
 In addition every teacher will receive $500 worth of free lab resources, plus all on-site expenses are paid.
 Graduate credit will also be available at a cost to the participant.
 New workshop dates are announced around January 1st.

 Seed to STEM 2.0

 Past Seed to STEM participants are encouraged to attend our Seed to STEM 2.0 summer workshops.
 Each participant will practice 8-12 new labs, attend an industry dinner and collaborate with other teachers about their experiences using Seed to STEM labs in the classroom.
 In addition every teacher will receive $500 worth of free lab resources, plus all on-site expenses are paid.
 Graduate credit will also be available at a cost to the participant.
 There will be a middle school and high school track.
 Only 20 teachers will be selected per track.
 New workshop dates are announced in January.

-Middle School Science Educators Track, November 14-15 at K-State Olathe in partnership with the American Royal.
+Seed to STEM Middle School Track, November 14-15 at K-State Olathe in partnership with the American Royal.
 Learn more and apply here.

 2018 Summer Workshop Schedules

 Check out a few schedules from last years workshops.

 2018 Summer Workshop- High School Track in Ottawa